 He joined London South Bank University in 1994 and developed HTS Magnetic resonance receive coils, microwave dielectrics, novel signal transformers and ferroelectric thin films.
 Recent work on microwave dielectric materials has resulted in the development of ultra low loss alumina resonators and an understanding of the defect chemistry of TiO2 which has allowed the production of very high Q and high dielectric constant materials.
 This technology has been patented and transferred to industry.

 In 2011 he and colleagues Mark Oxborrow and Jon Breeze discovered that a Bragg resonator with sapphire plates of aperiodic thickness could achieve an extraordinarily high Q factor for the resonator.
 This led them to the discovery that it was possible to construct a MASER operating at room temperature and in the earth's magnetic field.
 This research was published in Nature doi:10.1038/nature11339.
+This is closely linked to the nanotechnology effort at Imperial College.

 Technology transfer is a key component of the work undertaken by his group and collaborations with industry are encouraged and actively pursued.
 In January 2007 he and his research group moved to Imperial College.
 In 2008 he was awarded the Griffith Prize and Medal.
 He has served as Head of the Department of Materials and Vice-Dean (Research) in the Faculty of Engineering; he is currently the Associate Provost for Academic Planning.
 In 2013 he was awarded the MBE for services to Engineering.